-Remus gave a small laugh and Severus rolled his eyes.
-The werewolf answered, "Actually, Sirius was more of a closest thing to a brother to your mother, always being there for her all through the years."
+Remus gave a small laugh, and Severus rolled his eyes.
+The werewolf answered, "Actually, Sirius was more of a brother to your mother, always being there for her all through the years."
 He saw Harry's eyes glisten with some tears and gave a soft smile to assure him, "You can't go out looking like a Snape yet.
 We had decided to place a charm on you to make you look like you were before the charm had faded."

-Harry tilted his head, "But mom said," He paused for a moment, swallowing, "The charm can't be placed again."
+Harry tilted his head, "But mom said," He paused for a moment, swallowing, "The charm was complicated, and she made it."

 "That is indeed true.
 But we have another option."
 Dumbledore replied.

-Harry glanced to Severus Snape, hope diminishing in his eyes.
+Harry glanced at Severus Snape, hope to diminish in his eyes.
 Snape caught it and looked away.
 He sighed and turned to Sirius, "What's going to happen now?"

 Sirius frowned, having caught the exchange between his godson and the professor.
 He growled softly and said, "You're going to stay here for the rest of the summer.
 We can't make the same charm your mother did.
 She was very good at making you look like James Potter and extend the longevity of the charm for fifteen years!"